cathyliu0510/15.071-Final-Project/README.md

 ### Recovering Category Labels

 The label encoders for each categorical column are stored in `data['le_dict']`.
 These are useful when interpreting CART splits — for example, to find out which integer code maps to which port or transport mode.
 The reference categories dropped during one-hot encoding are Antwerp (ports), Air (transport mode), Automotive (product category), and Clear (weather condition).

----

-## Suggested Evaluation Metrics

-For classification (Logistic Regression and CART), the primary metric is ROC-AUC, supplemented by precision, recall, F1-score, and the confusion matrix.
-Because this project has a cost-sensitive framing — missed disruptions are more costly than unnecessary interventions — pay attention to how different classification thresholds shift the trade-off between false positives and false negatives.

-For regression (Linear Regression and CART), use RMSE as the primary metric alongside MAE and R².
-Given that `Lead_Time_Days` is right-skewed with some large outliers, MAE may be a more robust complement to RMSE.